ironscar/rust-starter/docs/project-structure.md

 - Packages are usually a bundle of crates to a provide a functionality
 - Packages allow to build, test and share crates
 - Packages can contain multiple binary crates and optionally one library crate
+  - when this is the case, its usually that the library has most of the code to be reused
+  - the binary crate merely serves as a quick executable for the library
 - Packages contain the `Cargo.toml` to specify how to build the crates in it
 - To have multiple binary crates, there would be multiple files under `src/bin`